 Aesthetics

-geom_lexis() understands the following aesthetics (required aesthetics are in bold):
+geom_lexis() understands the following aesthetics.
+Required aesthetics are displayed in bold and defaults are displayed for optional aesthetics:

 Examples